 2. Focus On Innovation

-It requires expertise, creativity and a lot of grit to launch a fintech startup in a very competitive industry.
+It requires expertise, creativity, and much grit to launch a fintech startup in a very competitive industry.
 Tech companies are under immense pressure to deliver tremendous results rapidly.
 So, Fintech isn’t for anybody.
 It requires people who believe that they can solve financial issues innovatively.

 3. A Great Pitch Deck